- Your Government

 The legal description must be a "metes and bounds" description.
 It must establish a point of beginning and from the point of beginning give each dimension bounding the property, calling the directions (such as north, northeasterly, southerly, etc.) which the boundary follows around the property returning to the point of beginning.
-If there are multiple property owners, all properties must be combined into one legal description.
-If the properties are not contiguous, a separate application and legal description must be submitted for each property.
+If the request includes multiple parcels, a separate application and legal description must be submitted fore each parcel.
 For request for multiple zoning districts, a separate application and legal description must be submitted for each district requested.

 Eight copies of a boundary survey to scale for the subject property, displaying all metes and bounds.
 This is not necessary if the site plan includes this information.

-Eight copies of a site plan to scale (except rezoning applications request).
+Eight copies of a site plan to scale.
 This site plan must show (as applicable):

 - Driveways and parking spaces